Queen's Regiment: Operational deployments

 The deployment of the regiment's battalions was primarily to Northern Ireland on Operation Banner during The Troubles, taking part in anti-terrorist operations.
 The 1st Battalion was almost continuously deployed there between August 1969 and November 1976.
 The Longest Stag, a recent publication, provides a very detailed account of The Queen's Regiment deployed to Northern Ireland over more than 30 years.
 In all, twenty-nine operational tours were served by the Regiment.

 In 1968, the 2nd Battalion took over Palace Barracks, Belfast, Northern Ireland, from the 4th Battalion (Middlesex) who had been there since 1965. the battalion was engaged in Internal Security duties prior to and at the start of the official declaration of emergency in August 1969.
-In August 1969 the 1st Battalion were deployed to Londonderry.
+In August 1969 the 1st Battalion were deployed to Derry.
 The 3rd Battalion were posted to Ballykinler, Northern Ireland in 1970.
 The 1st Battalion joined the Berlin Brigade in West Berlin, a small enclave in Communist-controlled East Germany.
 The 4th Battalion was disbanded that year, as with every other 'junior' battalion of the new large regiments.

 The 2nd Battalion were deployed to East Belfast in 1971.
 The 3rd battalion remained in Ballykinler, until they moved to Tidworth in December that year.
-Both the 2nd and 3rd battalions were deployed on operations to Belfast and Derry Northern Ireland in 1972 and were involved in Operation Motorman.
+Both the 2nd and 3rd battalions were deployed on operations to Belfast and Derry, Northern Ireland in 1972 and were involved in Operation Motorman.
 The 3rd Battalion was posted to Cyprus as part of the United Nations Peacekeeping Force in Cyprus (UNIFICYP), a force intended to prevent conflict from breaking out between Greek and Turkish Cypriots: the battalion returned to the United Kingdom in May 1973.
 Also that year, the 3rd Battalion arrived in Gibraltar where it remained with the garrison for almost two years.

-1st Battalion served in West Belfast between 1973 and 1974 and then again whilst on spearhead in May 1974 for the Ulster Workers Council Strike The 2nd Battalion was posted to Londonderry, Northern Ireland from Werl, West Germany.
+1st Battalion served in West Belfast between 1973 and 1974 and then again whilst on spearhead in May 1974 for the Ulster Workers Council Strike The 2nd Battalion was posted to Derry, Northern Ireland from Werl, West Germany.
 In 1975, 1st Battalion was posted to Werl, Germany (replacing the 2nd Battalion – who had moved from Werl back to Bulford Camp).

 The 2nd Battalion, were deployed to Northern Ireland in 1976, first on a spearhead deployment in South Armagh following the Kingsmill (Bessbrook) massacre, followed by a 6-month tour in Belize.
 The 1st Battalion were again deployed to Derry.
 The 2nd Battalion were deployed to West Belfast, on an operational tour in Andersonstown in early 1977.
 The 2nd Battalion were then posted to Gibraltar.